-- Buy Souvenirs in the Mall Road: A trip is incomplete without a souvenir that will remind you of the wonderful memories of the trip.
-Mall road has numerous small shops that you can explore to buy souvenirs like woolen clothes, handicrafts, etc.
+- Buy Souvenirs in Mall Road: A trip is incomplete without a souvenir that will remind you of the wonderful memories of the trip.
+Mall Road has numerous small shops that you can explore to buy souvenirs like woolen clothes, handicrafts, etc.

 Q. Which are the best adventure sports to do in Manali?